theuserge/TheUserge.github.io/faq.md

 Done, Now it will show that media (via preview) along with your custom PM Message.
 Also have a look on this [Image](https://telegra.ph/media-in-pmPermit-10-16) to get a idea of How to do it.

-## 22. How to delete all profile pic of your Telegram Account?
+## 22. How to Use Spam Watch API?

-   `.delpfp <count>`

-## 23. How to use spam watch api?

-`.antispam` if u want auto ban of spammers.
+`.antispam` If you want Auto ban the spammers from the groups where you are Admin.

-`.info` u wanna chek if someone is banned in SpamWatch or CAS
+`.info` If you wanna check the user.
+He/ She is banned in SpamWatch or CAS.

-## 24. How to update userbot?
+## 23. How to Update Userge Userbot?

-`.update -beta -pull -push`
-Or

-`.update -master -pull -push`

-**(Beta and master are two different branches , use anyone you like )**
+To Update your Userge Bot better check in help by typing `.help update`

-## 25. How to know dyno usage?
+## 24. How to know Dyno Usage?

-  `.usage`
+Type `.usage`

-## 26. File type issue while downloading from direct link?
+## 25. File type issue while Downloading from link?

- Via downloading with direct links due to undefined extension , can give issue while accessing your file after being downloaded.
-Simple solution for that is to rename it accordingly with correct extension , for this you should know the correct extension for the file you are downloading .
-You can do it  from your local storage after downloading it or before downloading also via following command -
+When you download any file from the link it contain some query in the url which came along with the filename. which give you issue to open the file.
+To fix this you can rename the file or can download with custom filename.

+#### To Rename the file

+Use `.term "downloaded_file_path" "new_file_name_with_path"`

+<pre>eg. .term "downloads/disney_movie.mp4?string=blablabla" "downloads/disney_movie.mp4"</pre>

+#### To Download file with Custom filename

-`.download direct-link | filename.ext`
+Use `.download your_link | filename.ext`

-`eg-.download https//xyzzzzzz.com | Titanic.mkv`
+<pre>eg. .download https//example.com/files/disney_movie.mp4?string=blablabla | disney_movie.mp4</pre>